polytypic/Recalled/README.md

-* The [Hopac](https://github.com/VesaKarvonen/Hopac) library makes it easy to implement the necessary concurrent, parallel, and asynchronous programming patterns and also makes it practical to spawn each build computation as a separate lightweight thread.
+* The [Hopac](https://github.com/VesaKarvonen/Hopac) library makes it easy to implement the necessary concurrent, parallel, and asynchronous programming patterns and also makes it practical to spawn each computation as a separate lightweight thread.

 * The [Infers](https://github.com/VesaKarvonen/Infers) library makes it easy to implement the necessary datatype generic operations, such as serialization